 When to use it

-The Mann–Whitney U-test (also known as the Mann–Whitney–Wilcoxon test, the Wilcoxon rank-sum test, or the Wilcoxon two-sample test) is limited to nominal variables with only two values; it is the non-parametric analogue to Student's t-test.
-It uses a different test statistic (U instead of the H of the Kruskal–Wallis test), but the P-value is mathematically identical to that of a Kruskal–Wallis test.
+The Mann–Whitney U-test (also known as the Mann–Whitney–Wilcoxon test, the Wilcoxon rank-sum test, or the Wilcoxon two-sample test) is limited to nominal variables with only two values; it is the non-parametric analogue to two-sample t–test.
+It uses a different test statistic (U instead of the H of the Kruskal–Wallis test), but the P value is mathematically identical to that of a Kruskal–Wallis test.
 For simplicity, I will only refer to Kruskal–Wallis on the rest of this web page, but everything also applies to the Mann–Whitney U-test.

 The null hypothesis of the Kruskal–Wallis test is that the mean ranks of the groups are the same.
 The expected mean rank depends only on the total number of observations (for n observations, the expected mean rank in each group is (n+1)/2), so it is not a very useful description of the data; it's not something you would plot on a graph.